lopes710/DragNDrop/README.md

 Valid for iOS 8 or higher.
 To try the test demo run in a iPad or iPad simulator.

-## Installation

-DragNDrop is available through [CocoaPods](http://cocoapods.org).
-To install it, simply add the following line to your Podfile:

 ## How to use it

 Simply add the table information in the DragNDrop framework.
 Example: